 These behaviors can last hours, days or weeks and normally end with a crash into profound depression.

-During a depressed phase, bipolar depression is indistinguishable from unipolar depression (see Depression and Anxiety).
+During a depressed phase, bipolar depression is indistinguishable from unipolar depression.
 If a person is having their first episode of depression, it is not possible to tell which type of depression is present.
 About thirty percent of people having their first episode of depression are in fact bipolar but the swinging mood pattern has not yet emerged.

 The usual age of onset of bipolar depression is in late adolescence and the early twenties, the same as in other mood disorders.
 It is usually not recognized until symptoms have been present for about ten years.
 In the years preceding diagnosis, there is usually unpredictable mood behavior with marked irritability.
 This is commonly seen during the adolescent prelude to being diagnosed, when this behavior is called a "normal phase."
 Those with bipolar mood disorder are very prone to abuse alcohol and street drugs as a way of self-medicating their confused and tormented thoughts.
 Bipolar mood disorder responds well to treatment.